datastax/dsbulk/changelog/README.md

 - [improvement] DAT-157: Optimize non-thread-per-core LoadWorkflow by trying to emit records to mapper threads together.
 - [improvement] DAT-168: Field mapping should support string timestamps.
 - [bug] DAT-170: Internal scheduler is not closed when LogManager is closed.
+- [bug] DAT-165: Messages should not be logged to standard output when it is being used for unloading.

 ### 1.0.0-beta1